Frequently Asked Questions

 What if my Torah Club has questions I can't answer?

 Torah Clubs have access to an online forum where questions pertaining to the weekly studies can be posed and answered through interaction with other Torah Club Members and FFOZ teachers.
 If it's a real stumper, an FFOZ teacher will address your question directly.
-Torah Club Leaders always have access to the monitored forum to engage with other group leaders.
+Torah Club Leaders always have access to the monitored forum to engage with other club leaders.
 Also, all Torah Club Leaders have direct access to the Torah Club support team.

 What is the Torah Club support team?

 Currently, the Torah Club support team consists of four full-time qualified individuals who are 100% dedicated to you as a Torah Club Leader.
 They are supported by other staff to ensure that they serve you properly.
 They are available to you to help counsel, assist, and support your role as a local Torah Club Leader.
-They can assist you with difficult questions that come up in your group by giving insight or pointing you to additional sources for learning.
-They are there for you in times of discouragement or if you need assistance in ensuring the spiritual health of your group.
+They can assist you with difficult questions that come up in your club by giving insight or pointing you to additional sources for learning.
+They are there for you in times of discouragement or if you need assistance in ensuring the spiritual health of your club.
 They are available by email, phone, or setting up a conference call.
 We are here to serve you and give you confidence in your leadership.

 Is there ongoing training and support?